lsst-ts/ts_labview_tcp_json/doc/communicationDiagramQueues.md

 ## Queues Description

-The following section will describe the queues:
+The descriptions of queues are in the following:

-- The `queueTcpServer` is a **TcpServerBase** attribute.
-It stores commands, events and telemetry comming from the TCP Client as TCP Packets.
+- **TcpServerBase.queueTcpServer** stores commands, events and telemetry coming from the TCP Client as TCP Packets.
-- The `queueTcpClient` is a **TcpServerBase** attribute.
-It stores telemetry that is sent from the Component to the TCP Client.
+- **TcpServerBase.queueTcpClient** stores telemetry from Component to TCP Client.
 This queue has a max queue size set by the **TcpServer.configServer&#46;vi** with the `maxSizeQueueTcpClient` control.
 User can use the **queueOptionsTypeDef&#46;ctl** to set the Timeout (ms), and how to add new elements into this queue.
-- The `queueTcpClientFromDds` is a **TcpServerTel** attribute.
-It is used to receive the processed telemetry ready to be sent to the Component.
+- **TcpServerTel.queueTcpClientFromDds** receives the processed telemetry ready to be sent to Component.
-The **TcpServer.configServer&#46;vi** sets the max queue size with the `maxSizeQueueTcpClientFromDds` control, the timeout (ms) with the `timeoutQueueTcpClientFromDds` control, and how to add new elements into this queue, with the `EnqueueOptions` control.
+**TcpServer.configServer&#46;vi** sets: (1) max queue size with the `maxSizeQueueTcpClientFromDds` control, (2) timeout (ms) with the `timeoutQueueTcpClientFromDds` control, and (3) enqueue method with the `EnqueueOptions` control.

 The following table shows the queues with their enqueue and dequeue functions: